jtomada/jup-dca-bot/README.md

 # Jup DCA Bot
 This bot runs a simple dollar cost averaging strategy to buy assets over a period of time.
 It utilizes [Jupiter Aggregator](https://jup.ag), a swap aggregator on Solana.

-This code is unaudited.
+This code was made to experiment and learn.
+It has not been thoroughly tested and is unaudited.
 Please use at your own risk!

 Based on the [Jupiter Core Example](https://github.com/jup-ag/jupiter-core-example)